American history is filled with phrases that are rich in meaning.

 The man behind the literary reference is Dr. Matthew Fleming Stephenson.
 “M.F.”
-Stephenson was working as the assayer for the Dahlonega Gold Mint (in north Georgia) in the 1840’s.
-News arrived of the California gold rush as miners were getting lesser results in the region surrounding the mint.
+Stephenson worked as the assayer for the Dahlonega Gold Mint (in north Georgia) in the 1840’s.
+News of the California gold rush arrived as miners were getting lesser results in the region surrounding the mint.
 Many were contemplating the call to “go west, young man, go west.”

 Stephenson was trying to persuade miners from leaving.
 In an address to about 200 men on the town square, he assured them that the hills within sight were where they needed to continue with their best efforts.
 Hence, Twain would later use artistic license and write, “There’s gold in them thar hills” and “there’s millions in it.”

-Pastor, there’s no need for you to travel to a faraway place for newfound revelations and riches.
+Pastor, you don’t need to travel to a faraway place for newfound revelations and riches.
 All you need has already been provided.
 “Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ (Ephesians 1:3).

 Many of those blessings are nuggets that come from the experiences of your peers.
 If we were sitting in a local coffee shop, these are the three gold nuggets that I’d share with you.

 Go back in your personal history with Christ and reexamine your calling into vocational ministry.
-Take note that the gifts which He has given you are specifically designed for your particular calling.
+Take note that the gifts He has given you are specifically designed for your calling.

 Take a quick mental review of your congregation.
 Many have made a profession of faith.
 However, there are those within your gatherings whose faith needs to be revived.
-Also, there are some that have never heard a clear Spirit-revealed presentation of the Gospel.
+Also, some have never heard a clear Spirit-revealed presentation of the Gospel.
 They could be following some self-made form of moralistic religion.
-These two groups cannot be discipled.
+You cannot disciple dead people.